norelleshi/Fullcampground/README.md

 # Fullcampground Introductions
-  Fullcampground is a responsive web application built with NodeJS.
+  Campground information exchange platform built with Node.js

 ### Features
-* For All Pages
+* For All Pages*
-  * Responsive navigation header: the navbar (hamburger toggler for mobile device)
-  * Footer
+  * RWD
   * Fuzzy Search
-  * Flash messages
+  * Flash messages (err or logout messages, etc.)
   * Error handling (handling the potential issues that may result in security concerns)

 * For Landing Page (login)